chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/README.md

 # README #

 * MiniCP-BP: Replacing classic propagation by belief propagation in MiniCPv1.0
-* Infos on MiniCP can be found <http://minicp.org>.
+* Info on MiniCP can be found <http://minicp.org>.
 * MiniCP-BP is a Java project built with Maven (<https://maven.apache.org>).